nikkilioso/new-school/README.md

 The font in use is Public Sans
-The film images were borrowed from the website: https://thefindlab.ecwid.com/BUY-FILM-c29121455 The landing page image is:
+The film images were borrowed from the website: https://thefindlab.ecwid.com/BUY-FILM-c29121455 The landing page image is by Skyler Gerald on Unsplash.